syncfusion-content/wpf-docs/wpf/SfTreeGrid/Getting-Started.md

 </td>
 <td>
 Represents SfTreeGrid column that hosts
-{{'[CurrencyTextBox](https://help.syncfusion.com/wpf/currencytextbox/overview)'| markdownify }} controls in its cells which is used to display numeric values with currency format.
+{{'[CurrencyTextBox](https://help.syncfusion.com/wpf/currencytextbox/overview)'| markdownify }} control in its cells which is used to display numeric values with currency format.
 </td>
 </tr>
 <tr>